slott56/introduction-python-csv/README.md

     ../Python Testing Habits/TestingHabits.key       15,240,614 2016-06-29T20:43:24

 What's changed?
 We've computed a new variable, `size`, using the expression `int(the_row[1])`.
-The `int()` function will convert it's argument value to an integer.
+The `int()` function will convert its argument value to an integer.
 No matter what the argument is: floating-point value, complex number, fraction, string.
 Almost anything.

 We changed the format specification to `{:9,d}`.
 This has a size, `9`.
 It has a `,` to insert commas into big numbers.
 And it has a data type of `d` for decimal.
 Finally, we have changed the argument list to be `the_row[0], size, the_row[2], the_row[3]`.
 We've used the integer `size` variable instead of the old string value of the `the_row[1]` expression.